Skin Laser Treatments

 What is a test patch?

 A small calibration patch in a discreet area (often behind the ear or on the inner forearm) treated at the proposed laser parameters before treating the visible zone.
 The patch lets us observe your specific skin response over 1–2 weeks and adjust parameters before committing to the main treatment.
-The protocol is standard at DDC for first-time laser exposure on Indian skin and reduces the risk of unexpected pigment-rebound on the visible zone.
+The protocol is standard at Delhi Derma Clinic for first-time laser exposure on Indian skin and reduces the risk of unexpected pigment-rebound on the visible zone.

-Will laser cure my pigmentation?
+Will laser clear my pigmentation completely?

 How many sessions does tattoo removal take?